Thomas H. Mancino

 Thomas H. Mancino is an American officer who has served as the 22nd Adjutant General of Oklahoma since November 2021.

 Biography

 Thomas H. Mancino served six years in the Oklahoma National Guard before becoming a commissioned officer in 1992.
 He had three combat deployments: one in Iraq and two in Afghanistan.

 In September 2019, he was promoted to Assistant Adjutant General of Oklahoma.
 On November 10, 2021, Governor Kevin Stitt appointed him Adjutant General of Oklahoma.
 Citing his constitutional duty to follow a governor's order, Mancino quickly issued an order on behalf of Governor Stitt, rescinding a COVID-19 vaccine requirement for members of the Oklahoma National Guard.
 At the time, the order violated The Pentagon's policy on vaccination.
 The James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 required the policy be rescinded in January 2023.
-After Texas sued to prevent the enforcement of the federal vaccination policy for national guardsmen, the 5th Circuit Court of Appeals issued an injunction preventing it's enforcement.
+After Texas sued to prevent the enforcement of the federal vaccination policy for national guardsmen, the 5th Circuit Court of Appeals issued an injunction preventing its enforcement.